-Following the Taliban takeover in Afghanistan, female footballers and their families made their way across the Torkham border and reach Pakistan on Tuesday night after the government issued emergency humanitarian visas to evacuate them.
+Following the Taliban takeover in Afghanistan, female footballers and their families made their way across the Torkham border and reached Pakistan on Tuesday night after the government issued emergency humanitarian visas to evacuate them.

 Several footballers on the national junior girls’ football team faced threats from the Taliban because of their involvement in sports.
 Originally, they were to travel to Qatar, where Afghan refugees have been housing at a facility for the 2022 FIFA World Cup.
 However, on Aug 26, a bomb blast left them stranded at the Kabul airport.